Doctoral Program

 - Fail

-- Once compiled, the Director of Student and Academic Services will disseminate the feedback and results to the student’s Ph.D. advisor(s).
+- Once compiled, the Director of Student and Academic Services will share the feedback and results with the student’s Ph.D. advisor(s), who will communicate the results to the student following the evaluation meeting, which usually takes place on the Wednesday evening after exams.

 Following the Field Exams, the results will be discussed by the department faculty in a closed meeting.
 A student who fails to pass a field exam, or exams, the first time will be eligible to retake the exam(s) with advisor approval.
-A student approved to retake a field exam must pass the next available Field Exams.
+A student approved to retake a field exam must pass the next available Field Exams in the same subject.
 A student who does not receive advisor approval for a retake option or fails the field exam(s) for a second time will be removed from the Ph.D. program.
 The student’s Ph.D. advisor will relay final decisions to the student.

 Core courses per area for gaining Qualifying Examination eligibility: